The Gromboolia Anthology of Nonsense

 Barry Louis Polisar

 A Maryland legend, Polisar has been corrupting children since the 70s.
-Here’s a song that shows weaponized nonsense, “I’ve Got a Teacher, She’s So Mean.”
-His website has the text, a reading, and the song.
+Here’s a song that shows weaponized nonsense, “I’ve Got a Teacher, She’s So Mean” (click on Track 13).
+His website has the text, a reading, and the song (Click here, then click on the song title in the list).

 The Talking Heads created, of course, Stop Making Sense (full concert film), for which they should be canonized in butterscotch.
 It’s certainly not all nonsense in terms of genre, but there are moments.
 This is not the extent of their nonsense, though.
 Check out David Byrne’s interview with himself, in case you weren’t sure of his dedication to the Art of Nonsense.